maxboeck/mxb-jekyll/_posts/building-a-pwa/2017-07-07-how-to-turn-your-website-into-a-PWA.md

 Turning a basic website into a PWA is not that hard and has a lot of real benefits, so I want to take a look at the three main steps necessary to achieve just that.

-But first, let me adress some common misconceptions:
+But first, let me address some common misconceptions:

 **1) Your thing does not have to be an "Application" to be a PWA.**<br>
 A Progressive Web App can easily be a blog, a marketing site, a shop or a collection of cat memes.
 At its core, a PWA is just a way to optimize your code for better, faster delivery.
 You can -and should- take advantage of these new possibilites, regardless of your content.

 *Side note: the term "Application" in PWA is [heavily debated](https://adactio.com/journal/12461), since some people feel it communicates the wrong idea.
-IMHO, these days it's hard to define the difference between websites and "web apps" anyway.*
+IMHO, its just a name - and these days it's hard to define the difference between websites and "web apps" anyway.*

 **2) Your thing does not have to be a Javascript-powered single page app.**<br>
 Again, if you're not running a cutting edge React-Redux <abbr title="Single Page Application">SPA</abbr>, that's no reason to shy away from using this technology.
 My own site is just a [bunch of static HTML](https://github.com/maxboeck/mxb) based on Jekyll, and it's still a perfectly valid Progressive Web App.
 If you run something on the web, it can benefit.